ndevenish/tbxtools/README.md

 # tbxtools

-A unified repository of libtbx-like distribution handling and transformation tools.
+Originally intended as a unified repository of libtbx-like distribution handling and transformation tools, this is somewhat evolving into a dumping ground for useful distribution-related tools.

+Originally:

 After writing several projects with common handling infrastructure, and having to manage differences in data model between them (as well